NBA Betting Guide: How to Bet on NBA Games

 If you place a spread bet on the favorite, they have to win by a specified number of points.
 Conversely, if you bet on the underdog, they have to not lose by the specified number of points.

 Betting the spread might sound a tad confusing, so let’s look at our sample line above to see it in action.
 The team with a negative number next to it, the Golden State Warriors, is the favorite to win.
 If you bet on the Warriors, they have to beat the home team, the Celtics, by at least 7 points to successfully “cover” the spread and make your bet a winner.

 Another way to look at it is to subtract 6.5 points from Golden State’s total at the end of the game.
 If, after deducting 6.5 points, Golden State is still the winner, they’ve successfully covered the spread.

-Betting on OKC?
-They would either have to win the game outright or lose by 6 points (or fewer) for your bet to succeed.
+Betting on Boston?
+They need to win the game outright or lose by 6 points (or fewer) for your bet to succeed.
 A “+” sign in the spread denotes an underdog status.
-This is a simple and reliable way to discern which team or player oddsmakers think is least likely to win.
+This is a simple and reliable way to discern which team oddsmakers think is least likely to win.

 Why Does Betting Against the Spread Use Half-Points?

 One of the most confusing aspects of betting against the spread is the inclusion of half-points (In our example, the spread is 6.5 instead of being 6 or 7).
 Experienced sports bettors refer to these half points as “the hook,” a mechanism that eliminates any possibility of a tie, or “push.”
 Obviously, there are no half points in basketball, so you will either win or lose your bet when a half point is added to the spread.